 The Patient Care Technician program requires a total of 44 credits as outlined or a minimum of 38 credits with documentation of a valid CNA license in Washington state for completion.
 Review our Patient Care Technician Planning Sheet to help you map out your plan.

-For additional Patient Care Technician program information and questions please contact one of our Patient Care Tech advisors:
+For additional Patient Care Technician program information and questions please contact our Patient Care Technician program advisors: